-Clients that are either not FSCS Protected Claimants or, alternatively, FSCS Protected Claimants whose respective share of costs exceed the compensation limit could not receive any further Client Money as part of the third and final distribution as the sums previously retained from prior distributions are required to meet the respective Clients' share of the estimated distribution costs.
+As previously reported, Clients that are either not FSCS Protected Claimants or, alternatively, FSCS Protected Claimants whose respective share of costs exceed the compensation limit could not receive any further Client Money as part of the third and final distribution as the sums previously retained from prior distributions are required to meet the respective Clients' share of the estimated distribution costs.
+There has been no change to this position during the report period.

-Notwithstanding this, the JSAs presently anticipate a small and final balance of Client Money may be paid to such Clients once the CMP has been closed to all claims and the total cost of the Client Money distribution finalised; particularly in circumstances where any unclaimed Client Money by the Hard Bar Date may be applied against such costs.
+Notwithstanding this, the JSAs still anticipate a small and final balance of Client Money may be paid to such Clients once the CMP has been closed to all claims and the total cost of the Client Money distribution finalised; particularly in circumstances where any unclaimed Client Money by the Hard Bar Date may be applied against such costs.